giodueck/factorio-computing/horizon/doc/machine-language.md

 Instructions with an asterisk (*) are not basic and may only be included in second iterations.

+With all this in mind, the possible instruction formats are:
+1. opcode
+2. opcode Rd Rn Rm      / opcode Rd Rn      (Rd is result and arg1)
+3. opcode Rd Rn imm8    / opcode Rd imm8    (Rd is result and arg1)
+4. opcode Rn
+5. opcode imm16

 ## Clock stages
 1. Load instruction
 2. Load registers